Health

 Mobile Clinics & Treatment Services

-9,674 students received free health services in 2023
+85,417 Students have received free health services

 Lack of access to quality treatment services is a significant problem among the students in our partner schools.
 Most children have no health insurance, and when they get sick, they delay treatment with the hope that it will resolve on its own; others resort to self-medication.
 The result is drug resistance, complications from otherwise simple infections that could have easily been treated on time, and missing class time.
-Our treatment services in schools aim to bridge this gap through screening of common illnesses, providing diagnosis and treatment.
+Our treatment services in schools aim to bridge this gap through screening of common illnesses, and providing diagnosis and treatment.
 Services provided by our clinical teams include free treatment services and medication, routine deworming, follow-up visits to those treated to ensure adherence to the treatment plan, and referral of complex cases.

 Health Education